open-telemetry/oteps/text/0240-Sampling_Configuration.md

       - <SAMPLERn>
 ```

 The `all_samplers` composite sampler takes a non-empty list of Samplers as the argument.
 When making a sampling decision, it goes through the list and asks each sampler for its decision about sampling.
-If any of these samplers decides not to sample, the final sampling decision is not to sample.
-If all of the samplers from the list want to sample the span, the composite sampler samples the span.
+If any of these samplers decides not to sample, the final sampling decision is not to sample, and the remaining samplers are skipped.
+If all of the samplers from the list decide to sample the span, the composite sampler samples the span.
-State trace modfications by all the child samplers are cumulative.
+State trace modfications by all the referenced child samplers are cumulative.

 ### Rule based sampling